2021/22 Full-time Postgraduate course

-You should have a second class honours degree in any subject from a recognised institution or have obtained an equivalent standard in a professional or other qualification recognised by the University for this purpose, for example, the ICSA Diploma in Business Practice.
+You should have an honours degree in any subject from a recognised institution or have obtained an equivalent standard in a professional or other qualification recognised by the University for this purpose, for example, the ICSA Diploma in Business Practice.

 If you do not meet the above requirements, you may be admitted at the discretion of the Course Committee.
 In this case, normally you will be interviewed to assess your capability to undertake a rigorous course of study.
-The award of GradCG will depend on whether you meet The Chartered Governance Institute entry criteria.
+The award of GradGC will depend on whether you meet the Chartered Governance Institute's entry criteria.

 English language requirements for international applicants